alisdairjsmyth/node-red-contrib-blindcontroller/test/README.md

     * Overcast
     * Extreme heat
     * Overcast and extreme heat
+* **Manual**: tests to validate the setting of the blind position in an input message and the expiry of that position.

 The tests are manually invoked, and the results manually checked using the output in the **debug** tab.